tan200224/Research_Blog/buildingCNN_PyTorch.md

     # We use Cross Entropy Loss as our loss function
     criterion = nn.CrossEntropyLoss()

-    # For our gradient descent algorthim or Optimizer
+    # For our gradient descent algorithm or Optimizer
     # We use Stochastic Gradient Descent (SGD) with a learning rate of 0.001
     # We set the momentum to be 0.9
     optimizer = optim.SGD(net.parameters(), lr=0.001, momentum=0.9)